My raison d’ être

-Sadly, the vast majority of Mormons are remarkably ignorant of the history of their religion as well as the behavior and true character of its founder Joseph Smith Jr. Even bishops and stake presidents are knowingly unaware of many of the facts that I present here.
+Sadly, the vast majority of Mormons are remarkably ignorant of the history of their religion as well as the behavior and character of its founder Joseph Smith Jr. Even bishops and stake presidents are knowingly unaware of many of the facts that I present here.

 So, absent any help from ward or stake priesthood leaders I received beyond the paltriness above, I published this open letter in 2017.
 I did so with the faint hope that Elder Uchtdorf or his colleagues might have some answers or care enough to leave the ninety and nine and reach out to the one who was lost.

 I am yet to receive any direct response to my Letter to an Apostle; however, I have certainly gotten the church’s attention as FairMormon published a lengthy ‘rebuttal’ to it.
 To view their confutation, click below:

 I think the church’s responses to my letter through the apologists at FairMormon is largely disingenuous and often displays a lack of basic logic.
 Nevertheless, since their rationalizations may confuse or mislead some, I have chosen to follow their lead and comment on them also in the form of a rebuttal rather than a conversation.